Today ASK YOUR FRAUD EXPERT post is dedicated to C-level fraud. Let’s ask our Fraud Expert how to manage them.

 How does the attack develop?

 Firstly, attackers search online about a company to target.
-Then, thanks to social media, they easily trace a C-level name and email address, and also references of Finance or HR people in the organization.
+Thanks to social media, they easily trace a C-level name and email address and references of Finance or HR people in the organization.
 C-level name is the key to the attack because it let the attacker gain authenticity and authority.
-The second step is to take control of the email of the C-level, using it to order wire money or get sensitive data.
-Often it is not even necessary to take control of the email but only to fake an email address.
+The second step is to take control of the C-level email, using it to order wire money or get sensitive data.
+It is often unnecessary to take control of the email but only to fake an email address.
 The fake email should look similar enough to the original one to be trusted by the victim.
 Another prerogative is the urgent and “no question” tone.

 Why are these attacks so successful?

-Employees always tend to take requests by C-level executives very seriously and also to satisfy the task as quickly as possible.
+Employees always tend to take requests by C-level executives very seriously and satisfy the task as quickly as possible.

 What is the main target?

-SMBs all around the globe, because they usually have less structured payment processes.
-Employees involved are from finance or HR department.
+SMBs all around the globe because they usually have less structured payment processes.
+Employees involved are from the finance or HR department.